InfrastructureHeroes/Intune-Apps/readme.md

 This repository includes Dell Tools.
 Iwork4Dell, but this is a personal project without any relation or support from Dell.

 This script is supported as it is, usage is on your own risk.
 I recommend you check the code carfully and test ist before used in production.

+# License
+This scripts are available under the MIT License